15 Best Things to Do in Hyogo

 2. Himeji Castle

 Himeji Castle (姫路城) is a Japanese feudal castle located in Himeji City.
-The castle is often called the White Heron Castle (Shirasagi-jo in Japanese) because of the beautiful appearance with the white exterior of the building.
-It’s counted as one of three greatest castles in Japan along with Matsumoto Castle in Nagano and Kumamoto Castle in Kumamoto.
+The castle is often called the White Heron Castle (Shirasagi-jo in Japanese) because of its beautiful appearance with the white exterior of the building.
+It’s counted as one of the three greatest castles in Japan, along with Matsumoto Castle in Nagano and Kumamoto Castle in Kumamoto.

-The castle renowned for the finest surviving example of prototypical Japanese castle architecture with advanced defensive systems from the feudal period in the 17th century.
-It’s the only Japanese castle that is registered as a UNESCO World Heritage Site and it’s also designated to National Treasure.
-The best time to visit the castle is cherry blossom season as 0ver 1,000 cherry trees are planted in the grounds of the castle.
+The castle is renowned for the finest surviving example of prototypical Japanese castle architecture with advanced defensive systems from the feudal period in the 17th century.
+It’s the only Japanese castle that is registered as a UNESCO World Heritage Site, and it’s also designated as a National Treasure.
+The best time to visit the castle is cherry blossom season as over 1,000 cherry trees are planted in the grounds of the castle.

 3. Kokoen Garden

-The Japanese style stroll garden is 3.5 ha and consists of nine different gardens which are separated from each other by walls.
-It has a large pond in center with 250 carps.
-The garden features the style of architecture from Edo period, making it a popular setting for filming Jidaigeki (Japanese historical dramas and movies)
+The Japanese-style stroll garden is 3.5 ha and consists of nine different gardens which are separated from each other by walls.
+It has a large pond in the center with 250 carp.
+The garden features the style of architecture from the Edo period, making it a popular setting for filming Jidaigeki (Japanese historical dramas and movies)

 4. Shosazan Engyoji Temple

 Shoshazan Engyoji Temple (書写山圓教寺) is a temple of the Tendai sect located in Himeji City.
-The temple was founded in 966 by Shoku Shonin and has over 1000 years history.
-Engyoji is the 27th temple of the 33 Kansai Kannnon Pilgrimage temples.
-The temple complex consists of multiple buildings including the main hall of the temple Mani-den and some of them are designated to Important Cultural Property of Japan.
+The temple was founded in 966 by Shoku Shonin and has over 1000 years of history.
+Engyoji is the 27th temple of the 33 Kansai Kannon Pilgrimage temples.
+The temple complex consists of multiple buildings, including the main hall of the temple Mani-den, and some of them are designated as Important Cultural Property of Japan.
 The temple is located at the summit of Mt Shosha (Shoshazan) and can be reached via a hiking trail or a ropeway.

-Engyoji Temple has been featured on numbers of movies and dramas in past mostly with domestic productions, but it became famous worldwide when it was set on the filming location of the Hollywood blockbuster movie “The Last Samurai” as multiple scenes were shot around three halls (Daiko-do, Jiki-do and Jogyo-do).
+Engyoji Temple has been featured in a number of movies and dramas in the past, mostly with domestic productions, but it became famous worldwide when it was set on the filming location of the Hollywood blockbuster movie “The Last Samurai” as multiple scenes were shot around three halls (Daiko-do, Jiki-do and Jogyo-do).

 Map: https://maps.app.goo.gl/EZ3koZdHtrEzZgkp8